 It makes a lot of sense to make loans using IRA dollars.
-When you lend “personal” money, the interest income is taxable in the current period thus, your net return will be less than the return stated in the note.
-However, if your IRA makes that same loan and earns the same return, the income is 100% income tax-deferred, or in the case of a Roth IRA, the income may be 100% income tax-free.
+When you lend “personal” money, the interest income is taxable in the current period.
+Your net return will be less than the return stated in the note.
+However, if your IRA makes that same loan and earns the same return, the income is 100% income tax-deferred.
+In the case of a Roth IRA the income may be 100% income tax-free.

 When working on a weapons treaty with the former Soviet Union, President Reagan famously said, “Trust but verify.”
 This applies to your IRA when it is the lender.

-Ask questions!
 Remember the last time you borrowed from a bank?
 They asked every question they could think of.
 (How many pairs of socks do you own?)
 Then they asked you to verify your response.
 Now your IRA is the bank.
 Don’t be shy, ask your questions.
 If you do not like the answers, now may be a good time to walk away.

 Why is this person borrowing?
 Does it make good business sense?

 Many borrowers want to pay everything (the principle and interest) at the end of the period in one large final payment, sometimes called a Balloon Payment.
 In some cases, this makes sense.
 However, a better option, for your IRA the lender, is to get the borrower into the habit of making payments.
 You can do this by requiring monthly or quarterly payments.
 The payments may be interest only but, getting regular payments helps to keep the idea of repayment foremost in the borrower’s mind.